Published April 2016

 Today we’re also announcing that DoubleClick for Publisher clients will soon be able to seamlessly enforce the level of control that has been firmly established in TV -- across all inventory, whether it was sold directly or indirectly.
 That means, we are able to honor competitive separation - so two automotive ads don’t appear in the same commercial break - and other rules like making sure an alcohol and children's cereal ad don’t appear in the same commercial break.

-This has been major blocker to enabling programmatic to work for TV.
+This has been a major blocker to enabling programmatic to work for the TV industry.
 And now you no longer need to turn down attractive opportunities from advertisers interested in transacting programmatically because of compliance concerns.

 Announcing new TV partners